 When adjacent screeds are laid sequentially with no delay or more than about an hour between the two passes, the seam may be left untreated, with the slightly newer bitmac being laid against the slightly older material and the two rolled as one, relying on the still-tacky binder to form a sound joint.

 In situations where there is a delay between laying adjacent 'screeds', or when new material is laid against an existing surface, the 'joint' between the two surfaces needs to be sealed and protected to prevent the ingress of water, where a freeze/thaw action can result in the surface course being 'lifted' from the base beneath.
 The edge of the older layer should be neatly cut and then primed with a vertical jointing compound.
-Once the new material is laid and compacted, the resulting joint should be sealed with a proprietary compound, referred to as 'cold pour' or similar.
+Once the new material is laid and compacted, the resulting joint should be sealed with a proprietary compound, referred to as 'cold pour' or similar, or a "sealing tape" often referred to as 'Overbanding'.
 Where a multi-layer pavement needs to be jointed, the joints need to be staggered by 300mm, not created as a single full-depth joint through the pavement.

 Coverage rates are variable according to the thickness of each layer.
 Bitmac and asphalt are sold by weight and the standard coverage rates we work with are...